rafa-pk/ft_printf/README.md

 # ft_printf

-## Second project of 42 common core, aiming to reproduce the behaviour of printf function in C.

-## How does the printf function work?
+## How do variadic functions work?